 Our people are our greatest resource.
 We realize that the key to our success lies in building, energizing and maintaining a high-quality diversified workforce, and the groups, programs and initiatives that we promote help us achieve just that.

-You might be surprised by the opportunities FAA has for you to contribute to efficient and safer skies.
+Take control of your career.
+The FAA has many opportunities for you to contribute to our safe and efficient skies.
 Below is a sample of possible career fields: